 If you only have two days, I suggest for you to pick one of these for at least one of your days.
 It will help you to see the main sights faster and also, you will learn lots of fun facts and interesting history from a local tour guide.

-Free Walking Tour – A free walking tour is a good way to get the main highlights, especially for a budget traveler.
+Berlin is a very interesting city to explore.
+I do feel that the best way to understand Berlin’s history and areas is by taking a walking tour.
+It is a good way to get the main highlights.
 It is nice because you get insight and the real history rather than just looking without knowing more about what you’re seeing (helps you to appreciate it a little more).
 They are offered in different languages, so it is a good way to explore the popular sights and make friends with fellow travelers.
+Personally, this is one of my favorite ones since it is very budget-friendly, but they keep the groups small.
+In addition, the tour guides are locals and provide you with tons of cool insights.
+The best part is that even if you do not like the tour, you can get a full refund.
+This is how good this tour is.

-Yellow Bus Tour – The first time I arrived in Berlin, I was on a press trip.
-Visit Berlin gave me a pass for a Hop on Hop Off Tour.
-I chose the yellow bus tour, a hop on/off bus that takes you to see all of the Berlin Basics.
+The first time I arrived in Berlin, I was on a press trip.
+Visit Berlin gave me a pass for a Hop-on Hop-Off Tour.
+I chose the yellow bus tour, a hop-on/off bus that takes you to see all of the Berlin Basics.
 It is 20 euros and a great opportunity to see the popular places.
 You can get off at any stop, take photos and then wait for the next bus.
 They come pretty often, so it’s a great way to explore Berlin (especially if you have limited time since some of the main sights are not exactly next to each other).
 For more information, click here.

 Must-visit Historical Sites in Berlin